 HTC expands security and privacy options

-HTC may not be showing off an awful lot at MWC 2019, but it has revealed some over-the-air updates hitting the HTC Exodus.
+HTC may not have shown off an awful lot at MWC 2019, but it did reveal some over-the-air updates hitting the HTC Exodus.
 Key to these updates is a new partnership with Opera Mobile, which promises to strip away data-mining middlemen by increasing the level of privacy and security offered through mobile browsing.
 It uses a transparent peer-to-peer service to achieve this, something HTC refers to as the “decentralized web.”